@xstate/vue

 Arguments

-- A function that sends events to the running service.service
+• send - A function that sends events to the running service.

-A Vue composition function (opens new window) that subscribes to state changes from an existing service.
+A Vue composition function (opens new window) that provides access to an existing actor (opens new window).

 Arguments